KSXGitHub/practice-opencv-at-the-lab/README.md

 * Download [OpenCV](http://opencv.org)
   - Follow [this instruction](http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_install/windows_install.html) to install OpenCV in Windows
   - Read [this instruction](http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.html) to know how to build an OpenCV application in Visual Studio
-  - If you still cannot install or use OpenCV in Visual Studio, I won't be able to even care because I created this repo when I was using Linux
+  - If you still cannot install nor use OpenCV in Visual Studio, I won't be able to even care because I created this repo when I was using Linux

 #### Compilation and Execution